 After studying music at Oberlin College and the New England Conservatory, Graves hit the world stage in 1995 when she landed the lead in Carmen at The Met.
 She has dazzled audiences around the globe ever since with her awe-inspiring vocals and commanding stage presence.
 In Washington, Graves regularly lends her voice to events of national importance—from commemorations of the 9/11 attacks at the National Cathedral to the 2018 Kennedy Center Honors.

 Offstage, however, Graves defies the stereotype of a prima donna.
 “My profession is glamorous, but that’s not necessarily who I am,” she admits.
-By 10 a.m. on a November morning, she’s walked the dogs and started a 72-hour turkey recipe that daughter Ella requested for Thanksgiving—all while quietly crooning a medley of arias.
+By 10 a.m. on a November morning, she’s walk the dog & teach dog new commands and started a 72-hour turkey recipe that daughter Ella requested for Thanksgiving—all while quietly crooning a medley of arias.

 Graves met Montgomery—a pioneer in transplant surgery—on a flight to Paris.
 After a long-distance courtship, they wed in 2009.
 Uniting her daughter Ella with Montgomery’s three children, they became a family of six.